quay/quay-performance-scripts/README.md

   purposes.
 Within that application, create an OAuth Token with all permissions (checkboxes) granted.
 Hold on to this token as it will be used later.
 - Once after the quay application is deployed.
-Do a `pd_dump` in the quay postgres pod to capture the initial snapshot into a sql file and keep it copied at `assets/quaydb.sql`.
+Do a `pg_dump` in the quay postgres pod to capture the initial snapshot into a sql file and keep it copied at `assets/quaydb.sql`.

 ## Running tests